julienreszka/julienreszka/README.md

 **Don't rely on a manual.**

-Make assertions.
+Make assertions to probe the system.

-Compare how you expect the system to work and how it is actually working, figure out the system like a hacker would.
+Help project maintainers make their code more intuitive by comparing how you expect the system to work and how it is actually working.